finerbrighterlighter/myanmar_covid19/README.md

 This currently is a proof of concept.<br>
 Myanmar Government and Ministry of Health and Sports do not provide a complete and open dataset. <br>
 A group of Myanmar young doctors committed to monitor and build a dataset of their own. <br>
-The data applied here is collected by Dr. Nyein Chan Ko Ko. <br>
+The data applied here is collected by Dr. Nyein Chan Ko Ko, and built upon it. <br>

 ## Time taken to take action